 The Roman Road Trust has a volunteer Board of Non-Executive Directors.
 The Board oversees the work of the management team, offers advice on direction and strategy, and ensures that the organisation is meeting its legal and reporting obligations.

 Board of Directors

-Originally from Birmingham, Chris Worthington is a local resident and has lived in Tower Hamlets for the last 10 years.
+Originally from Birmingham, Chris Worthington is a local resident and has lived in Tower Hamlets for the last 15 years.
 Chris works for a finance institution in the city, helping to manage business and technology change.
 Chris is also a governor at a primary school in Stepney, and chairs the school’s Finance committee.

-Dir of Architecture
+Director of Architecture

 He has worked internationally for V&A, Uni. of Chicago, and Croydon Council, and exhibited at the 2016 Venice Biennale with Sam Jacob Studio.
 Eddie writes about architecture for magazines including Icon, Architects’ Journal and Vice.

 Want to join our team?

 We are looking for directors to join our board who will help Roman Road Trust bring about positive social and economic change to Roman Road and the community it serves.